-Brand awareness is when a company or individual is the top of mind when it comes to your expertise.
+Brand awareness is when a company or individual is top of mind when it comes to your expertise.
 When it comes to your marketing, increasing your brand awareness should be one of your biggest goals when it comes to measuring if your content is working.
 While brand awareness can seem tricky to measure, there are some key tactics that will allow you to evaluate whether or not you’re in the right direction when it comes to your marketing.
 If you’re interested in learning more about how to measure your brand awareness, keep reading.

 Create Surveys to Conduct Market Research

-Before creating a survey, it’s important that you have a general idea of what you want your expected outcome to be.
+Before creating a survey, it’s crucial that you have a general idea of what you want your expected outcome to be.
 For example, for me, I am a Content Marketing Strategist.
-Therefore if I was to ask people what I did, I would expect them to answer “content marketing”.
+Therefore if I were to ask people what I did, I would expect them to answer “content marketing”.
 If for some reason, I didn’t get that answer, then you know it’s time to adjust your marketing strategy so that it becomes clear initially.
 Create a hypothesis and then compare that hypothesis to your outcomes so that you know what you need to do differently.

-It’s also worth noting that not every single one of your followers need to be potential clients and customers.
+It’s also worth noting that not every single one of your followers needs to be potential clients and customers.
 Some of your followers may be people who are supporting your brand.
 Brand supporters are just as important as potential customers because those are the people who can tell other people about your brand and can bring in potential customers to you.
-Your goal on social media should be to increase your visibility and also build a community of engaging and loving followers.
+Your goal on social media should be to increase your visibility and build a community of engaging and loving followers.

 If you have a website with a blog, then keeping track of how much direct traffic goes to your site is an important metric.
 Make sure your website is connected to Google Analytics and keep your eye on that number.
 If that number has increased, then congratulations your content is working and improving!
-If not, consider leveraging other platforms like Pinterest and investing into bettering your SEO to increase your visibility and rank higher on Google.
+If not, consider leveraging other platforms like Pinterest and investing in bettering your SEO to increase your visibility and rank higher on Google.